Automated Profile Inference with Language Model Agents: Introduction

 \section{Introduction}

-In recent years, large language models (LLMs) have become increasingly capable, and autonomous agents utilizing LLMs offer promising opportunities to enhance and replicate complex human workflows.
-These LLM agents have demonstrated capabilities in diverse areas such as software engineering~\cite{arxiv24sweagent}, human behavior simulation~\cite{uist23agent}, and even assisting scientific discovery~\cite{arxiv23researchagent}.
-However, these same capabilities have raised concerns due to the potential for malicious applications, including social engineering~\cite{llmscam23} and website exploitation~\cite{llmhacker24}.
+In recent years, large language models (LLMs) have become increasingly capable, enabling autonomous agents that can enhance and replicate complex human workflows and demonstrating strong performance across diverse tasks~\citep{arxiv24sweagent,uist23agent,arxiv23researchagent}.
+However, these same capabilities have raised concerns due to the potential for malicious applications~\cite{llmhacker24,llmscam23}.
 Notably, there has been a rise in privacy concerns regarding LLMs.
-In addition to widely studied data privacy risks, such as training data memorization~\cite{usenix21llm,sp23pii}, LLMs can also violate individuals' privacy in unexpected ways.
-For instance, recent studies~\cite{iclr24contextual,iclr24beyond} show that an adversary can use LLMs to steal or leak users' private information by steering chat conversations.
+In addition to widely studied data privacy risks~\cite{usenix21llm,sp23pii}, LLMs can violate individuals' privacy in unexpected ways.
+For instance, studies~\cite{iclr24contextual,iclr24beyond} show that an adversary can use LLMs to steal/infer users' information by steering chat conversations.

-In this paper, we study a new privacy threat that LLMs pose to online pseudonymity.
-As shown in Figure~\ref{fig:demo}, an adversary can, with the help of LLMs, automatically extract sensitive personal information from the publicly visible online account activities (\eg posts and comments) of a user on a pseudonymous platform (\eg Reddit).
+In this paper, we study an emerging privacy threat that LLMs pose to online pseudonymity.
+As shown in~\Cref{fig:demo}, an adversary can, with the help of LLMs, automatically extract sensitive personal information from the publicly visible online activities (\eg posts and comments) of a user on a pseudonymous platform (\eg Reddit).
 When a user has conducted substantial online activities, the adversary can even build a detailed description of the user.
 We call this attack \textbf{automated profile inference}.
-Unlike previous profiling approaches~\cite{profiling_book,estival07author} that require significant manual effort and expert knowledge, automated profile inference relies solely on publicly available online activities of the pseudonymous user.
-The adversary does not need any background information about the user or expertise in profiling.
-Despite the weaker assumptions about the adversary, we find that the resulting privacy-infringing inferences can reveal highly private information about the user, and the inferred profiles can be exploited to facilitate privacy breaches, such as de-anonymization.
+Relying only on a user’s public online activities, we find that the resulting privacy-infringing inferences can reveal highly private information about the user, and the inferred profiles can be exploited to facilitate privacy breaches, such as de-anonymization.
+While similar attacks can be carried out using traditional profiling approaches~\cite{profiling_book,estival07author}, doing so requires significant manual effort and expertise.
+Automated profile inference puts the same capability in the hands of any adversary, changing the magnitude of such privacy threats.